SenthilNayagan/senthilnayagan.github.io/_posts/algorithms-and-data-structures/2022-08-26-algorithms-and-data-structures-intro.markdown

 ### Linear data structure

-Elements are arranged sequentially in linear data structures.
-These elements can be ordered by any sort.
-Each element in a linear data structure must have an element preceding it and may have an element following it if it is not the final element.
+Data elements are arranged *sequentially* in a linear data structure.
+These elements can be *ordered in any manner* (ascending or descending).
+In a linear data structure, each element must have an element before it, and if it is not the last element, it may also have an element after it.

+### Non-linear data structure

+TODO

+## Asymptotic analysis

+## FAQ

+### Array vs. linked list

+Inserting an element at the beginning of the sequential list is way faster in the *linked list* than in the *array*.